Ask The Food Geek

 Notes

-Cucumbers: hot house (also known as english) cucumbers are the one of the best choices as they have fewers seeds and are rarely bitter.
+Cucumbers: hot house (also known as English) cucumbers are the one of the best choices as they have fewer seeds and are rarely bitter.
 They usually come wrapped in plastic, so you don't have a waxy coating like you do with regular slicing cucumbers.
 Persian cucumbers often have a stronger cucumber flavor (no bitterness), but are more expensive.
 For more information on varieties, see the Cucumber guide.

 Lemon juice vs wine vinegar: both work well and the flavor difference is minimal.
 Choose what you like best or have on hand.
 If using vinegar, you can use red wine vinegar (which is traditional for an authentic Greek version), white wine vinegar, or even champagne vinegar.